I recently got the chance to redo the error handling in two different crates I

 Suggestion:

-to avoid surprising developers.
+Error::causeshould behave exactly likeFail::causeto avoid surprising developers.

 Feedback on failure::Fail

-and root_cause
+causes and root_cause are foot-guns

-is the child error, then causes
+If cause is the child error, then causes would start with that and iterate

 beneath it, right?
-Unfortunately, no. The current Fail
+Unfortunately, no. The current Fail is the first cause.

-, then it will be the root_cause
+Similarly, if your Fail has no cause, then it will be the root_cause.

 I can understand the need for functions that behave like these but not with

-not returning the top Fail
+would find causes not returning the top Fail more convenient.

 Suggestion: